tripleonard/openvpn-cloudformation/README.md

 Here be dragons: All of this is as of this writing (Nov 29 2018), and things evolve quickly in AWS.

 This cloudformation creates a personal OpenVPN server in AWS.
-I mostly used [this super helpful guide](https://medium.com/@tatianaensslin/how-to-create-a-free-personal-vpn-in-the-cloud-using-ec2-openvpn-626c40e96dab) as my reference, and assume a cursory understanding of AWS and EC2.
+I mostly used [this super helpful guide](https://medium.com/@tatianaensslin/how-to-create-a-free-personal-vpn-in-the-cloud-using-ec2-openvpn-626c40e96dab) as my reference, and assume a cursory understanding of AWS, Cloudformation and EC2.

 You will need the following: